 Tenosynovial giant cell tumor is a group of rare tumors.
-They’re typically benign or not cancerous but may cause pain, swelling, and inflammation.
+They’re typically benign -- not cancerous -- but they may cause pain, swelling, and inflammation.

 Impact of Tenosynovial Giant Cell Tumor